sap-tutorials/sap-build-apps/tutorials/codejam-06-spa-approval/codejam-06-spa-approval.md

 - **Actions:** Gets/posts data to and from backend systems.
 - **Mail:** Sends emails.

 Another major activity is **Automation**, which defines a set of steps to be carried out on a machine or virtual machine, such as performing activities with Microsoft Office products, opening and manipulating web sites, and much more.
-We will not include automations in this exercise.
+You will not include automations in this exercise.

 ### Create data type